mit-rss/wall_follower_sim/README.md

 ## Submission

-There will be 6 log files created for 6 tests.
-These logs files will appear in your ROS2 workspace home: `racecar_docker/home/racecar_ws/TEST_NAME_log.npz` Submit all your test files to the [gradescope assignment](https://www.gradescope.com/courses/728544).
+Running the tests (see [[3.
+Running the Tests]](https://github.com/mit-rss/wall_follower_sim#3-running-the-tests)) will generate 6 log files that will appear in your ROS2 workspace home: `racecar_docker/home/racecar_ws/TEST_NAME_log.npz` Submit all 6 test files to the [gradescope assignment](https://www.gradescope.com/courses/728544).

-(If you have not generated all the files because you have not passed all the tests you can still get partial points from submitting whatever files you do have.)
+(If you have not generated all the files because you have not passed all the tests, you can still get partial points from submitting whatever files you do have.)

 <br /><br />